s-kust/python-backtesting-template/README.md

 If you are a trader, you probably understand the meaning of its rows.
 The only row that requires explanation is `SQN_modified`.

+System Quality Number (SQN) is a popular indicator of the trading system's quality developed by Dr. Van Tharp.
+Its classic formula has a drawback: it tends to produce overly optimistic results when analyzing more than 100 trades, particularly when the number of trades exceeds 150-200.

+`SQN_modified` is devoid of this drawback.
+It is simply the average of trade profits divided by the standard deviation of profits.
+A trading system is considered not bad if its `SQN_modified` has a positive value of at least 0.1.
+Systems whose `SQN_modified` value exceeds 0.2 are deemed decent or even good.
+By looking through the `output.xlsx` file, you can easily calculate the average  `SQN_modified` for all tickers.